shaun-yb/personal_website/src/pages/pages/resume/resume.md

 **Justworks** - New York, NY
 Software Engineer (January 2019 - December 2019)
 Technologies Used: Ruby on Rails, React, Redux, RSpec, MySQL
 -   Built a reporting tool using Rails, utilizing data from MySQL for internal Justworks Customer Success employees to track users’ Paid Time Off usage, reducing total inbound ticket volume by 3%.
+-   Built feature flag system allowing product managers and non engineers to turn on and off features.
 -   Assisted in company wide migration from Minitest to RSpec by rewriting spec files and spreading knowledge of the new testing framework.
 -   Mentored a junior developer through weekly one on ones and pair programming.
 -   Initiated backend working group to create code standards across backend system and introduce presenter and factory patterns.